 If your child is about to embark on their ‘GCSE journey’, there are probably dozens of questions spinning around your mind.
 Aside from the obvious one (which is ‘where has all the time gone?
-It seems like only yesterday they were at primary school!’), you may well be wondering about the new style of GCSEs, how to encourage good study skills from the outset, and what you can do to support your child in their studies.
+It seems like only yesterday they were at primary school!’), you may well be wondering what their GCSE journey will look like, how to encourage good study skills from the outset, and what you can do to support your child in their studies.
 This blog aims to provide a short introduction to what to expect during the GCSE years – and what you might be able to do to help!

-In recent years, GCSEs have changed.
-The new courses include much less coursework (or controlled assessment) than before, with only some of the more practical subjects like dance, art and drama retaining this element of assessment.
-What is more, most exams will now be taken at the end of a two-year course, removing the module system that was previously in place for some subjects.
-In many subjects there have also been changes to the content students are expected to study, and they will generally be required to answer more essay-style questions.
-There is a new 9 to 1 grading system too.
-For more detail, take a look at our blog post explaining the new GCSEs.
+In the years before the pandemic, GCSEs changed.
+New courses were created that included much less coursework (or controlled assessment) than before, with only some of the more practical subjects like dance, art and drama retaining this element of assessment.
+Most exams now take place at the end of a two-year course, removing the module system that was previously in place for some subjects.
+In many subjects there have been changes to the content students are expected to study, and they are generally required to answer more essay-style questions than ever before.
+A new 9 to 1 grading system was also introduced, replacing the A* – G grades.

-However, whilst your child might well think that GCSEs are ‘far too hard now’ and that they’re ‘never gonna be able to do them’, it’s important that we reassure them that although GCSEs have changed, they are still there to do the same job as they’ve always done – that is, to assess how well you have got to grips with a particular subject.
-If you are a good geographer or historian, who has worked hard in class and at home, listened to advice from teachers, attended school regularly and tried their best, then you will be rewarded with the grade you deserve.
+However, whilst your child might well think that GCSEs are ‘far too hard now’ and that they’re ‘never gonna be able to do them’, it’s important that you reassure them that although GCSEs have changed, they are still there to do the same job as they’ve always done – that is, to assess how well they have got to grips with a particular subject.
+If your child is a good geographer or historian, who has worked hard in class and at home, listened to advice from teachers, attended school regularly and tried their best, then they will be rewarded with the grade they deserve.

-GCSEs may well have been ‘reworked’ but they will still assess the same skills, knowledge and understanding that they have always done.
+GCSEs still assess the same skills, knowledge and understanding that they have always done.
 They might get students to do things slightly differently, but the good scientists and linguists, for example, will still be rewarded with good grades!
 Panic over!

 How schools ‘set up’ for GCSEs

-No matter how your child’s school is set up, the chances are that for some of your child’s new GCSE subjects, they will have more lessons in that subject per week than ever before.
+However, no matter how your child’s school is set up, the chances are that for some of your child’s new GCSE subjects, they will have more lessons in that particular subject per week than ever before.
 This is because there is space in their timetable as a result of them ‘dropping’ some subjects.
 For example, your child may have had one or two history lessons and one or two geography lessons per week in Key Stage 3.
-However, they may have chosen to do GCSE geography and dropped history – so they will probably now have three (and some cases four) GCSE geography lessons per week.
+However, they may have chosen to do GCSE geography and dropped history – so they will probably now have three (and some cases four) GCSE geography lessons per week – and no history.

-Some geography departments I know study human geography for two of the four lessons and physical geography for the other two.
+Some geography departments I know, for example, study the human geography element of the course for two of the four lessons and the physical geography element for the other two.
 This might result in several different exercise books for the same subject – and this is something that you might be able to help with!
 Just being aware of which books they need to take on particular days and creating a space for them to keep their books handy will reduce stress levels no end when they are scrabbling around searching for their school books at 8am.

 Furthermore, I would certainly make sure you know which examination board and specification your child is studying for each of their subjects (get your child to ask their teacher).
 There are several main government-approved examination boards that provide GCSE courses and exams for students.
 Each subject at your child’s school will have chosen one of these courses to follow.
 Make sure you know if your child follows the AQA history course or the Edexcel one, for example.
 Knowing this means that throughout your child’s time studying GCSEs, you can go onto the exam board website and download all sorts of free resources to help support your child’s learning, including specimen and past exam papers, mark schemes and example answers.